What kind of light switch do I need?

 Double Pole or Single Pole?

 You may have seen double pole switches available to purchase, as well as single pole switches.
-Single pole switches can control just one circuit and a double pole switch can control two circuits.
+Single pole switches are the most common type of light switch controlling just one circuit, while a double pole switch can control two circuits.
 So, a double pole switch is almost like having two single pole switches, controlled by the same switch.
 Double pole switches are generally best for appliances, so if you are looking for a straightforward light switch, you can choose a single pole, which tends to be cheaper than double pole.
 Read more about the differences between single pole and double pole switches.

 When you have one switch controlling one light, you can use a 1-way switch.
 When two switches control that light, you need a 2-way.
 If you have three switches controlling the light, for example one on the ground floor, at the bottom of the stairs, one on a landing half way up the stairs and another at the top of the stairs, the middle one (half way up the stairs) will need to be an intermediate switch.
 Read more about intermediate switches.